 vs2017.
 This change will enable us to support the usage of

-vs2017toolchain (but not vice-versa).
-An exception is static libraries compiled with whole program optimization (/GL flag) which may be incompatible with the
+An exception is static libraries compiled with whole program optimization (/GL flag) which may be

-vs2017toolchain.
-These static libraries will need to be rebuilt using
+vs2017 toolchain.
+These static libraries will need to be rebuilt

 We are now starting to formally deprecate Appveyor in favor of Azure for builds on the

-msbuildcannot yet be moved to Azure and so are leaving Appveyor on for those feedstocks for now.
+cannot yet be moved to Azure and so are leaving Appveyor on for those feedstocks for

 Python 2.7 is no longer supported by the upstream developers as of 2020-01-01.
 Conda-forge is thus deprecating its Python 2.7 support.
 Conda-forge will provide no ongoing support for Python 2.7 builds and any existing builds are provided on an “as-is” basis.